BU-ISCIII/nextflow-scif/README.md

 [![CircleCI Build Status](https://circleci.com/gh/circleci/circleci-docs.svg?style=shield)](https://circleci.com/gh/BU-ISCIII/nextflow-scif) [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![CircleCi Community](https://img.shields.io/badge/community-CircleCI%20Discuss-343434.svg)](https://discuss.circleci.com) [![Nextflow version](https://img.shields.io/badge/nextflow->0.29.0-green.svg)](http://nextflow.io) [![Scif](https://img.shields.io/badge/Filesystem-Scientific-brightgreen.svg)](https://sci-f.github.io)

 This repository implements the Nextflow tutorial workflow using the Scientific Filesystem (SCIF) and Docker/Singularity to provide a reproducible research environment.
-Is an adaptation of [snakemake.scif](https://github.com/sci-f/snakemake.scif), but using nextflow instead.
+We have made an adaptation of [snakemake.scif](https://github.com/sci-f/snakemake.scif), but using nextflow instead.
 Also I have just discovered [this try](https://github.com/vsoch/rnatoy.scif/edit/master/README.md) of [@vsoch](https://www.github.com/vsoch) and I am adapting her cool documentation to this case.

 These are the steps to follow in order to develop a new reproducible and transparent workflow:

 - **SCIF recipes**: **Discoverability** and **Transparency** by installing our software in the container via a [Scientific Filesystem](https://sci-f.github.io).
 SCIF also lets us install the same dependencies across container technologies.
 - **Singularity/Docker container**: this will handle the **Reproducibility** of our pipeline and the software it is going to need.
 Moreover Docker and Singularity HUB makes deployment and sharing a lot easier.
 - **Nextflow**: enables scalable and reproducible scientific workflows managing software containers natively like a charm.
 It allows the adaptation of pipelines written in the most common scripting languages.
 Moreover its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters, being able to abstract the users both from *where* and even *how* they compute without any concern about the multiple dependencies a scientific workflow can have.
-- **Testing**: circleCI (**TO DO**)
+- **Testing**: circleCI allows an interfaz for testing and deployment of software in github.
+It uses a series of containers for p.e building your container, testing your software against your container and deploy the image to Docker Hub and your program to some software repository like Heroku.
+Here we will use it in first instance for deploy our docker/Singularity container, and then to test our nextflow pipeline with some dummy test data (we will use as template the [scif builed](https://github.com/sci-f/builder)).

 ## Quick usage
 You will need to [install nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation) and [singularity](https://www.sylabs.io/guides/2.5.1/user-guide/quick_start.html#installation).
 Singularity must